marcksm/my-app/README.md

 ## Demo

-Check out demo deployed in Google Cloud Computer Engine of the API on the link below:
+Check out demo deployed in Google Cloud Computer Engine of the App on the link below:

 http://35.227.122.182:3000/